vindar/tgx/docs/intro_api_2D.md

 auto im2 = im(214, 320, 0, 240); 							  // create subimage = right third of the image
 im2.fillScreenHGradient(tgx::RGB32_Green, tgx::RGB32_Orange); // fill with horizontal gradient from green to orange
 ~~~
-**Methods:**
-- \ref tgx::Image::clear "clear()" : set all pixels of the image with the same color.
-- \ref tgx::Image::fillScreen "fillScreen()" : same as clear().
-- \ref tgx::Image::fillScreenVGradient "fillScreenVGradient()" : fill the image with a vertical gradient between two colors.
-- \ref tgx::Image::fillScreenHGradient "fillScreenHGradient()" : fill the image with a horizontal gradient between two colors.

 ---